Susan P. Watters: Federal judicial service

 On May 23, 2013, President Barack Obama nominated Watters to serve as a United States district judge of the United States District Court for the District of Montana.
 This was to fill the seat in Billings vacated by Judge Richard F. Cebull, who took senior status on March 18, 2013.
 Her nomination was reported by the Senate Judiciary Committee on September 19, 2013.
-Cloture was invoked on her nomination on December 12, 2013 by a 58–39 vote.
+Cloture was invoked on her nomination on December 12, 2013, by a 58–39 vote.
 She was confirmed later that day by a 77–19 vote.
 She received her judicial commission on December 18, 2013.
+She assumed senior status on June 8, 2026.

 At the time of Watters's appointment, Montana had two of the three active judge seats vacant.
 The inability to review cases created a significant backlog.
 Brian Morris was confirmed shortly before Morris for the Great Falls location.

 On January 31, 2024, Watters denied a motion to dismiss a charge under the federal Gun-Free School Zones Act as unconstitutional under the Second Amendment.